KCPN-LD: As a MyNetworkTV affiliate

 On January 24, 2006, the respective parent companies of UPN and The WB, CBS Corporation and the Warner Bros.
 Entertainment division of Time Warner, announced that they would dissolve the two networks to create The CW Television Network, a joint venture between the two media companies that initially featured programs from its two predecessor networks as well as new series specifically produced for The CW.
 Subsequently, on February 22, 2006, News Corporation announced the launch of MyNetworkTV, a network operated by Fox Television Stations and its syndication division Twentieth Television that was created to primarily to provide network programming to UPN and WB stations that The CW decided against affiliating based on their local viewership standing in comparison to the outlet that The CW ultimately chose as its charter outlets, giving these stations another option besides converting to a general entertainment independent format.

 On March 30, in a joint announcement by the network and Nexstar Broadcasting Group/Mission Broadcasting, KCPN-LP was confirmed as MyNetworkTV's charter affiliate for the Amarillo market.
 Channel 33 officially joined MyNetworkTV upon that network's launch on September 5; however, KCPN-LP changed its on-air branding to "My Amarillo TV" in advance of the switch in late August.
 As a result of the network changes, "KDBA", a cable-only affiliate of The WB (through its small-market network feed, The WB 100+ Station Group) available in the market on area systems such as Suddenlink Communications, was expected to affiliate with The CW; however, as a result of a deal between the network and Barrington Broadcasting that was announced on April 10, 2006, the CW affiliation instead went to ABC affiliate KVII-TV (channel 7) – which launched a digital subchannel affiliated with the network's small-market feed, The CW Plus, when the network debuted on September 18, assuming the operations of "KDBA".

 On February 25, 2013, the over-the-air signals of KCIT, KAMR and KCPN were knocked off the air for more than 18 hours as a result of electricity fluctuations that shut off cooling pumps on the stations' transmitter tower off of U.S. 287 during a major blizzard that crippled much of the Texas Panhandle.
 Snow drifts of up to 4 ft prevented station employees from accessing the site until the morning of February 26, in order to restore power to the transmitters.
 All three stations remained available to Suddenlink Communications systems in the area through a direct fiber feed.

 In July 2021, Nexstar exercised its option to acquire KCPN-LD outright from Mission.
 The transaction was completed on October 1.

-Programming

-Syndicated programs broadcast by KCPN-LD include Dateline, Pawn Stars, The First 48, The Neighborhood, The People's Court, and Family Feud (the latter two shows are also seen on sister station KCIT), among others.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: